-- Treat pupils with respect, dignity, sensitivity and fairness - Value and respect all pupils as individuals - Demonstrate that they are willing to listen to pupils' views and opinions - Provide suitable opportunities for pupils to be involved in decision making processes - Actively promote the fundamental British values and principles in their work - Provide positive encouragement and praise to all pupils - Provide an example of good conduct for pupils - Ensure that relationships with pupils remain on a professional footing - Avoid behaviour that could lead a reasonable observer to question their conduct, intentions or suitability to care for children - If they have concerns about other members of staff or volunteers, to report these as directed in the Safeguarding Policy section 6, or, if they have concerns about the management of safeguarding in the school, to report these as directed in the Safeguarding Policy section 9. - Consider whether their relationships and associations both within and outside of the workplace (including online) may have implications for the safeguarding of children in the school, and be aware that they should raise these in order to help schools identify whether arrangements are necessary to support them and ensure children's safety - Alert the school as appropriate to any changes to their own personal circumstances which may affect their suitability to work with children.
-This includes informing the Head of any medical condition, disability or medication that may affect their ability to do their job, and of any charge or summons to appear in court in relation to a criminal offence (other than minor road traffic violations) Staff and others who work with children in the early years or directly manage the setting are expected to disclose any convictions, cautions, court orders, reprimands and warnings they have received which may affect their suitability to work with children (whether received before or during their employment at the setting).
+- Treat pupils with respect, dignity, sensitivity and fairness - Value and respect all pupils as individuals - Demonstrate that they are willing to listen to pupils' views and opinions - Provide suitable opportunities for pupils to be involved in decision making processes - Actively promote the fundamental British values and principles in their work - Provide positive encouragement and praise to all pupils - Provide an example of good conduct for pupils - Ensure that relationships with pupils remain on a professional footing - Avoid behaviour that could lead a reasonable observer to question their conduct, intentions or suitability to care for children - If they have concerns about other members of staff or volunteers, to report these as directed in the Safeguarding Policy section 6, or, if they have concerns about the management of safeguarding in the school, to report these as directed in the Safeguarding Policy section 9. - Consider whether their own behaviour, or relationships or associations with others outside of the workplace (including online) may have implications for the safeguarding of children in the school, and be aware that they should disclose any potential transferrable risk in order to help schools assess the situation and make any necessary arrangements to support them and ensure children's safety - Alert the school as appropriate to any changes to their own personal circumstances which may affect their suitability to work with children.
+This includes informing the Head of any medical condition, disability or medication that may affect their ability to do their job, and of any charge or summons to appear in court in relation to a criminal offence (other than minor road traffic violations).
+Staff and others who work with children in the early years or directly manage the setting are expected to disclose any convictions, cautions, court orders, reprimands and warnings they have received which may affect their suitability to work with children (whether received before or during their employment at the setting).